kowalskikamil90/hrml-parser/README.md

 ["E018"] = "Closing tag name doesn't match the opening tag name."

 ["E019"] = "Closing tag may appear only after another closing tag or after closing of 'tag opening section'."

-["E020"] = "Validation internal fatal ERROR.
-No such element."

 ["E021"] = "Closing of tag missing."